GoHypernet/hypernet-protocol/digital-payments.md

 ### **Layer 1**

 This is an alternative name for a base-layer consensus network.
 Networks like Bitcoin, Ethereum, and Avalanche are examples of *layer 1* protocols.
-The term layer 1 does not imply a particular ledger data structure, i.e, a layer 1 protocol could be either blockchain-based or based on a directed acyclic graph (DAG) topology.
+The term layer 1 does not imply a particular ledger data structure, i.e., a layer 1 protocol could be either blockchain-based or based on a directed acyclic graph (DAG) topology.

 Though most of the payments and activity in the Hypernet Protocol payments stack occur at layer 2 (see below), Hypernet Core relies on layer 1 for